emilirgi18/emilirgi18.github.io/index.md

 ### What is this?

 Basically, everything I wanna write will be written here, in this site.
-But due to my limited knowledge of HTML and web building, it may look sad.
-I apologize in advance.
+But mostly it's all my rants and tantrum.

+### What have I done?

+I made this Progressive Web App <a href="http://sakamichi-akb-chords.github.io" target="_blank">SakamichiAKB Chords</a> as a centralized "*database*" for AKB48 Group/Sakamichi Series chords.